graetz23/coolARE/README.md

 ### Introduction ###

-The cool arduino rotary encoder (coolARE) library is implemented for otary encoders of type KY-040 including a switch button.
+The cool arduino rotary encoder (coolARE) library is implemented for rotary encoders of type KY-040 including a switch button.

 ### Implementation ###